Emmanuel Niyoyabikoze

-Emmanuel Niyoyabikoze (born 20 December 1994 in Bubanza, Burundi), is a Burundian midwife and environmental activist.
+Emmanuel Niyoyabikoze (born 20 December 1994 in Bubanza, Burundi) is a Burundian midwife and environmental activist.
 He is the founder of the Greening Burundi organization, which works for reforestation, environmental protection and the promotion of sustainable development.
-Through this organization, he leads local actions focused on combating the effects of climate change, notably through tree planting and community awareness.
+Through this organization, he leads local actions focused on combating the effects of climate change, notably tree planting and promoting community awareness.

-Biography
+Early life and education

 Emmanuel Niyoyabikoze was born into a farming family in Bubanza, Burundi.
-His childhood was marked by the consequences of the Burundian civil war (1993–2005), a conflict which profoundly affected infrastructure, leading in particular to deforestation and degradation of ecosystems.
+His childhood was marked by the consequences of the Burundian Civil War (1993–2005), which profoundly affected infrastructure, leading in particular to deforestation and degradation of ecosystems.

 From a young age, he developed an interest in environmental issues.
 According to some sources, he started planting trees at the age of eight to combat deforestation.